Bivariate least squares linear regression: towards a unified analytic formalism. II. Extreme structural models: Conclusion

 From the standpoint of a unified analytic formalism of bivariate least squares linear regression, extreme structural models have been conceived as a limiting case where the instrumental scatter is negligible (ideally null) with respect to the intrinsic scatter.

-Within the framework of the well known additive error model (e.g., Carroll et al., 2006, Chap.\,1, \S 1.2, Chap.\,3, \S 3.2.1; Buonaccorsi, 2010, Chap.\,4, \S 4.3), the classical results presented in earlier papers (Ial90; FB92) have been rewritten in a more compact form using a new formalism in terms of weighted deviation traces which, for homoscedastic data, reduce to usual quantities, leaving aside an unessential (but dimensional) multiplicative factor.
+Within the framework of a variant of the classical additive error model (e.g., Carroll et al., 2006, Chap.\,1, \S 1.2, Chap.\,3, \S 3.2.1; Buonaccorsi, 2010, Chap.\,4, \S 4.3; Kelly 2011), the classical results presented in earlier papers (Ia90; FB92) have been rewritten in a more compact form using a new formalism in terms of weighted deviation traces which, for homoscedastic data, reduce to usual quantities, leaving aside an unessential (but dimensional) multiplicative factor.

 Regression line slope and intercept estimators, and related variance estimators, have been expressed in the special case of uncorrelated errors in $X$ and in $Y$ for the following models: (Y) errors in $X$ negligible (ideally null) with respect to errors in $Y$; (X) errors in $Y$ negligible (ideally null) with respect to errors in $X$; (C) oblique regression; (O) orthogonal regression; (R) reduced major-axis regression; (B) bisector regression.
 Related variance estimators have been expressed for both non normal and normal residuals and compared to their counterparts determined for functional models (C11).
-Asymptotic expressions have been also found to provide a better approximation with respect to earlier attempts (Y66; Y69).

 Under the assumption that regression line slope and intercept variance estimators for homoscedastic and heteroscedastic data are connected to a similar extent in functional and structural models, the above mentioned results have been extended from homoscedastic to heteroscedastic data.
 In absence of a rigorous proof, related expressions have been considered as approximate results.